localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 DOCKER_FLAGS="--network my-network" localstack start
 # launch your container
 docker run --rm it --network my-network <image name>
-# then your code can access localstack at its container name (by default: localstack_main)
+# then your code can access localstack at its container name (by default: localstack-main)
 {{</tab>}}
 {{<tab header="Docker" lang="bash">}}
 # create the network